You are currently on Hearing Direct UK

-Tinnitus is a very common condition that leaves the sufferer with a ‘ringing’ in the ears and this can become a constant implication to many people's lifestyles.
+Tinnitus is a very common condition that leaves the sufferer with a ‘ringing’ in the ears and this can become a constant detriment to many people's lifestyles.

 In this blog post, we explore:

 Tinnitus is especially common when some degree of hearing loss is already present.
-In many cases, the ringing, hissing, buzzing sounds that occur are not audible for other people, cannot be controlled, come and go with different levels of intensity and may appear in one or both ears.
+The ringing, hissing, buzzing sounds that occur are not audible for other people (apart from audiologists in some cases).
+They come and go with different levels of intensity and may appear in one or both ears.